Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Easy ways to promote your business

-Starting a business isn’t easy, and it’s one that most entrepreneurs must do on a shoestring budget.
-Even if it’s a labor of love, making your new business succeed takes focused efforts in the areas that have the most impact on your target audience.
-So what are the best ways to promote your new business?
+Starting a business isn’t easy, and it’s one thing that most entrepreneurs must do on a shoestring budget.
+Even if it’s a labor of love, figuring out how to promote your business with limited financial and staffing means takes focused effort and consistent reevaluation.

 Experts agree that email marketing is a must for any business.
 Research shows that email marketing is one of the most effective sources of good leads, the easiest and most effective digital marketing tactic for great ROI and one of the best ways to get new customers.

 But it’s not enough to just promote your business via email.
 Anyone can type a message and hit send.
 To properly promote your business, you need to create a designated email marketing strategy.
 Determine how often you want to send your newsletter – monthly versions are fast becoming the trend – and send out a high-quality newsletter packed with insight, analysis of industry trends and special deals.
 You must also keep in mind that your customers are looking for information that’s valuable to them.
 Otherwise, you could risk alienating potential customers if they perceive your newsletter or communication to be unwanted junk mail.

 If you know that a service you provide can actually make your customer’s life better, don’t be vague about it.
 Be explicit.
 Share the potential benefits that further engagement with your business can provide by including explicit copy.
 Doing so can help you promote your business.

 Think of it this way: If you fill your newsletter with information your customers actually want and need, they’re more likely to bring their business to you and keep reading your marketing materials.
 If you fill your newsletter with useless promotional material, people will simply unsubscribe from your list.